 Although, organic clothing is usually produced through manual weaving for better style, texture and design, there are already guidelines set so that even those machine-woven fabrics can qualify as organic.
 International groups and associations have developed these guidelines to standardize organic clothing.
 However, regulations vary depending on the association or group accrediting the company that is selling organic clothing.
 However, for most cases, organic clothing has labels stating how much of it is green.

 With the increasing environmental concern, campaigns supporting organic clothing have also surfaced and become active.
 More and more people are getting concerned on how they can save the environment from further destruction; hence, the awareness about organic products including clothes made of environment-friendly fabrics has also become widespread.

 Organic clothing helps the environment in several ways.
 Fewer toxins will go into the soil, air and water.
 This is due to zero application of pesticides, insecticides and fertilizers in growing and raising plants and animals.
 The quantity of waste products from garment factories would also be trimmed down because factories will be induced to using organic in producing the same kind of clothing and fiber.

 Since organic clothing involves raising and growing the source through organic means, it also promotes health not only to plants and animals, but on humans as well since they are the ones who will be wearing the garment.
-Clothing made of organic fabrics are proven to be more comfortable and does not trigger allergies or rashes as well.
+Clothing made of organic fabrics is proven to be more comfortable and does not trigger allergies and rashes, too.